Skipping down memory lane:

 Step 1: Address the elephants in the room.

-- Amount of vacation time we needed off
+- Amount of vacation time we’d want off

-- Budget needed for the overall vacation, counting food costs
+- Budget needed for the overall vacation; food costs, spending money, gas, etc.

 - Enough time to see the parts of Disneyland that interest her